bburky/smartchef-web-bluetooth/README.md

 - Automatic reconnection on Bluetooth disconnection
 - Installable as a Portable Web Application: home screen icon, full screen UI, ~~offline support~~
 - [Screen Wake Lock][6] to prevent the screen from going off while you use the scale
+- mL unit replaced with fl oz (the mL unit was effectively a duplicage of g)

 [1]: https://smartchef.me/
 [2]: https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API